catpea/catpea-project/database/furkies-purrkies/poem-1146/index.md

 ---

-Parents are happy that they have a free babysitter, and political hopefuls are happy to make fale education improvement promises.
+Parents are happy that they have a free babysitter, and political hopefuls are happy to make fake education improvement promises.

 Unusually, even smart people are in the wrong, thinking that improving education, is about getting the students to study harder.